noahehall/multicloud/distributedSystems.md

 - each represent consistency, availability and partitions as binary choices, but really its a spectrum
 - its really a choice between the amount of consistency and performance required by a system, relative to the required availability

+### CALM Theorem

+- states that a program has a consistent, coordination-free distribution implemnetation if an only if it is monotonic

+#### monotonic:

+- when new inputs further refine the output and cant tae back any prior output
+- e.g. a program that computes the union of a set
+  - once an element (input) is added to the set (output) it cant be rmeoved
+  - CRDTs are monotonic
+- monotonic programs TRUMP the CAP thereom by being all three a the same time
+  - consistent: lol not the same C in CAP (lineariability)
+    - consistency in CALM focuses on the programs output (application level)
+      - a consistent program is one that produces the same output:
+        - no matter in which order the imputs are processed
+        - despite any conflicts
+    - consistency in CAP focuses on reads and writes (storage level)
+  - available
+  - partition tolerant

+#### non-monotonic:

+- when a new input can retract a prior output
+- e.g. variable assignment is a non-monotonic operation since it overwrites the variables prior value

 ### Data types

 - Conflict-free replicated data type: CRDT; a data type with specific requirements for when